 The median household income in the region ranges from a low of \$45,657 in Wabash County to a high of \$54,023 in Whitley County (Table 3).
 Unemployment ranges from 6.4% in Whitley County to 10% in Noble County.
 The percentage of the population below the poverty line ranges from 8.9% in Whitley County to 15.5% in Allen County.
 Each of these indicators builds understanding on differences across Parkview counties in terms of people's access to basic needs that helps them maintain good health or access healthcare when needed.
+LaGrange County is highlighted in Table 3.

-Table 3: Selected Economic Data, 2014
+Table 3.
+Selected Economic Data, 2014